-5. Now put those values into action!
+5. Now let's put those values into action!

 Values are for acting on!
-This year for World Values Day the focus is on how our values can bring us together, thus enhancing our own wellbeing and the wellbeing of those around us.
-It is about all of us helping each other to live more fulfilled and meaningful lives.
+This year for World Values Day the focus is on bringing our values to life, thus enhancing our own wellbeing and the wellbeing of those around us.
+It is about all of us helping each other to live more fulfilled, effective and meaningful lives.